 The SC African American Heritage Commission (SCAAHC) will open the exhibit “Black Carolinians Speak: Portraits of a Pandemic,” on Friday, July 16, 2021 at the SC Archives and History Center at 8301 Parklane Road in Columbia.
+Additionally, public programs will take place in the fall.
 SC Humanities supported this project with a Major Grant.

 The exhibit displays expressions from African Americans in South Carolina about the Coronavirus pandemic, and follows a year-long oral history project that captured more than 100 voices.
 Paintings, drawings, poetry, photography and some excerpts from hours of interviews will be showcased.
 It will be on display through September 17, 2021.
 The SC Department of Archives and History is open from 9 am to 4:30 pm Monday through Saturday, except state holidays.